An Official Website of the Commonwealth of Kentucky

 The main types of fish attractors are:

 link to a quick explanation of the different coordinate systems.
-To make it easier to enter coordinates we have included three different coordinate systems in the tables.

 The “GPX File Download” column will allow you to download a “GPS Exchange” file for importing the habitat waypoints into a depth finder or GPS unit.
 Each brand and model of depth finder will have different methods for importing these files as waypoints.
 There are many resources available on YouTube and the internet for importing GPX files and you may have to consult your owner’s manual for details.
 There are also resources for converting GPX files to other formats.